 Stop a minute and read because this special recipe will make you look like a great chef, even if it’s one of the simplest ever!
 I adore this extra delicious and easy Scrumptious Pork Loin With Milk Sauce Recipe from Emilia Romagna, a region located in northern Italy.
 And I do for several reasons: you need four elements to do it.
 First, you don’t have to take care of too much of the cooking.
 It comes simply “wow” and tastes like a super extra luxurious dish.

-This is a must-try if you like a refreshing way to eat your pork loins.
+This recipe for pork loin with milk sauce is a must-try if you like a refreshing way to eat your pork loins.
 I think the white sauce is divine.
 And what makes this better is that you can quickly cook it in mere minutes.

 - Pour 1 big chopped onion into a large pan.